-Hi, I'm Becky.
-I made Sheltie Planet because I can't get enough of these beautiful, agile, hilarious, sensitive and intelligent furballs.
+My name is Becky Casale and I created Sheltie Planet because I can't get enough of these beautiful, agile, hilarious, sensitive, and intelligent fuzzballs.

-As you probably know, I co-reside with two devastatingly handsome Shelties named Howard and Piper Woofington Moon.
+As you probably know, this site was inspired by two devastatingly handsome Shelties named Howard and Piper.
 They are incredibly sweet, you have to agree.
 Why aren't you agreeing with me?
 Agree at once!
 Quick, here's a picture to help you agree with me.

-Somewhat unusually for a Sheltie, Howard loves strangers.
-He bounds up to everyone on our beach walks to say hello.
-He doesn't mind if you're sunbathing, that's ok.
-He'll take time out of his busy schedule to block your light and sniff your bum.
-Of course you don't mind.
-You're having the honor of meeting Howard.
+Somewhat unusually for a Sheltie, Howard loved strangers.
+He bounded up to everyone on our beach walks to say hello.
+He didn't mind if you were sunbathing.
+He'd take the time out of his busy schedule to block your light and sniff your bum.

-At night, Howard turns his affections to us and becomes one smoochy devil of a dog.
-He enjoys snuggling up with us on the couch and in bed.
-Yes, IN bed.
-He is Howard after all.
-Didn't I mention that?
+At night, Howard turned his affections to us and became one smoochy devil of a dog.
+He frequently enjoyed snuggling up with us on the couch and in bed.

-Piper moved into our house when he was 9 months old, having responded to a flatmate wanted ad in the local paper.
+Piper joined us he was 9 months old, having responded to a flatmate wanted ad in the local paper.
 Although our ad specified a 30-something professional with at least three references, we made do with the fact that he was toilet trained.

-Piper was an immediate hit and turned out to be an especially affectionate and loyal adult Sheltie.
-All in all, Piper is the more typical personality you'd expect of a Shetland Sheepdog, who are known for their sensitivity and eagerness to please.
+Piper was an immediate hit and turned out to be an especially eager and loyal adult Sheltie.
+All in all, Piper is the more typical personality you'd expect of a Shetland Sheepdog.

 In fact, Piper follows me everywhere he possibly can.
 He's very doting, and never hesitates to lick the toe-based wounds of our house guests while they try to relax on the couch and hold a conversation.
 Yes, Piper is the sweetest, loveliest, timidest, silliest dog in the world and will nibble the toes of anyone who disagrees.